prodo-dev/plz/README.md

 *Say the magic word.*

-`plz` is a job runner targetted at training machine learning models as simply, tidely and cheaply as possible.
+`plz` is a job runner targeted at training machine learning models as simply, tidily and cheaply as possible.
 You can run jobs locally or in the cloud.
 At the moment `plz` is optimised for `pytorch`, in the sense that you can run pytorch programs without preparing a `pytorch` environment.
 With proper configuration and preparation it is fairly general, and can be used for practically anything that requires running a job in a repeatable fashion on a dedicated cloud VM.

 *We are in beta stage.
-We don't expect API stability or consistence with forthcoming versions*
+We don't expect API stability or consistence with next versions.*

 ## Usage overview

-We offer more details below on how to setup `plz` and run your jobs, but we can start by giving you a glipse of what `plz` does.
+We offer more details below on how to setup `plz` and run your jobs, but we can start by giving you an overview of what `plz` does.

 `plz` offers a command-line interface.
-You can add a `plz.config.json` file to the directory where you have your source.
-This file contains, among other things, the command you run to put your problem to work (for instance, `python main.py`).
-Then, you can run commands like:
+You can add a `plz.config.json` file to the directory where you have your source code.
+This file contains, among other things, the command you run to put your program to work (for instance, `python main.py`).
+Then, you can run commands like `plz run`:

 ```
 sergio-prodo@sergio:~/plz/examples/python$ plz run